Windows bug with File.pos

 Hope that helps to understand the reasoning of these changes.

-Updated by jonforums (Jon Forums) about 8 years ago
+Updated by jonforums (Jon Forums) over 11 years ago

 As just one example, due to the Windows IO refactoring led primarily by Shirosaki-san, read performance improved from ~18.5s on 1.9.2/1.9.3p0 to ~1.4s on 1.9.3p125+ with one of my micro-benchmarks

 Yes, you read that right...18.5s to 1.4s ;)